 Do I Qualify For Nevada Weatherization Assistance?

-As a resident of Nevada and the surrounding areas, your income is what determines if you qualify for weatherization assistance.
-Eligibility varies from state to state.
+As a resident of Nevada and the surrounding areas, your income is what determines if you qualify for assistance.
+Eligibility varies slightly from state to state.
 Generally, you are eligible when you receive some type of government assistance.
 Also, adults over 60, if you or a family member is disabled, and low-income families with children.
 Nationally, up to 30 million U.S. families are eligible for weatherization services.
 Contact your state weatherization agency to determine if you are eligible. (more info)

 Gov. Income Requirements for Weatherization Assistance